You are currently on Hearing Direct UK

 The cause of objective tinnitus is usually muscle spasms or increased blood pressure around the ears, neck or face.
 These contractions or pulses can be heard by the ear and perceived as a crackling or clicking sound.
 They can be alleviated if the underlying condition is improved with treatment.

 Subjective tinnitus is connected to damage to the nerves responsible for hearing.
 The same nerve damage could lead to hearing loss as well.
 It usually occurs after a prolonged exposure to loud noises or it could be a side effect of certain medications such as aspirin, quinidine or other antibiotics.

-However, in many cases, the single source of the ringing is not found and can remain unknown to the sufferer.
+However, in many cases, it is impossible to find a single source of the ringing and the cause remains unknown.

 There is no official medication that can cure tinnitus.

 Research continues in this field in order to find refined and sure ways of curing tinnitus.
 But, we do have an exceptional range of tinnitus aids that could be of great use to help combat the condition.